Suraj151/pdi-framework/README.md

 ```

 It advertises what the build is actually listening on: `_http._tcp` or `_https._tcp`, `_ssh._tcp`, `_sftp-ssh._tcp`, `_telnet._tcp`.
 Outbound clients such as MQTT and OTA listen for nothing, so nothing is advertised for them. `cat /etc/hostname` shows the name, `ping pdi-<xxxxxx>.local` proves it resolves, and `srvc status MDNS` lists the address and the advertised set.
 Service types, TTLs and the multicast group live in [src/config/MdnsConfig.h](src/config/MdnsConfig.h).

+With runtime certificate generation on, the responder is also what provisions the HTTPS certificate.
+It is the one place holding both the address and the name, so the certificate it asks for carries `<hostname>.local` as a DNS subject alt name alongside the IP, and `https://pdi-<xxxxxx>.local/` matches it.
+Key generation wants several kB of stack and runs for seconds, so the responder queues it on the scheduler instead of doing the work in the event callback.

 ### 2.5 How the ESP32 default works